-It was at this time that Honda decided Rossi was no longer vital to their cause and basically let him go.
-The racer transferred to the Yamaha team, which was seriously struggling at that point, and put in solid work with a great team of assistants and engineers that he had brought with him from Honda to put Yamaha back on the map of Moto GP.
+Amazingly, in 2003 Honda decided Rossi was no longer vital to their cause and basically let him go.
+The racer transferred to Yamaha, which was seriously struggling at that point, and put in solid work with a great team of assistants and engineers he brought along from Honda and managed to put the Japanese team back on the map of Moto GP.

 As of today Valentino Rossi is the only motorbike racer in history to have won championships in four different classes.
 In recent years Rossi has tested the F1 Ferrari several times, spurring rumors of an eventual transfer to car racing.
 While the possibility is tantalizing for racing fans it appears to be more wishful thinking than reality at this point.
 Meanwhile Rossi often participates in rallies, winning in Monza twice, but has never seemed very impressed with other official races, although he has scored good results overall considering his experience.